Links internal to this web page

 Table of Measurements and Plots of Transit Properties - Updated 2009.08.30

-LCs below here have been included in table & plots (above)
+LCs below here have NOT been included in table & plots (above)

 LC's below here HAVE been included in the above table & plots.